Cystitis information, advice, and order treatment online - be prepared with standby antibiotic available to buy online from Dr Fox.

-Repeated cystitis, also known as water infections or urinary tract infections (UTI), can be uncomfortable and troublesome.
+Cystitis, also known as a water infection or urinary tract infection (UTI), can be uncomfortable and troublesome.
 Some women are prone to repeated episodes of cystitis.
 Men rarely suffer from cystitis, but when they do it tends to be more serious.
 The treatment offered here is NOT for men, only for women who are prone to repeated uncomplicated water infections.

 How to choose whether to order trimethoprim or nitrofurantoin is discussed below.
 A short questionnaire must be completed after choosing the required antibiotic.
 This ensures the treatment is correct for you and that you are aware of how to use it.

 This postal service is not for the treatment of cystitis that has already started.
-If cystitis symptoms have already started consult your surgery or out-of-hours service.
+If cystitis symptoms have already started contact your GP surgery, out-of-hours service, a local pharmacy, telephone 111 or visit NHS 111 online for advice.
 This will guarantee there is no delay in starting treatment.

-Patients ordering antibiotics from us are required to provide their GP details.
+Patients ordering antibiotics from Dr Fox are required to provide their GP details.
 We will inform your surgery each time treatment is supplied.
 This allows GPs to monitor overall treatment.

 Simple uncomplicated cystitis

-- People with cystitis often feel uncomfortable and unwell, and are sometimes slightly feverish
+- People with cystitis often feel uncomfortable and slightly unwell.

 Severe or complicated cystitis